Brigade: the new Kubernetes management tool from Microsoft

 - Building own event gateways for various tasks like sorting and responding to incoming emails, monitoring the issue queue — if you can imagine it, you can build it with Brigade.

 Brigade empowers the Kubernetes platform, imbuing it with the possibilities of chaining multiple containers for performing literally ANY task a DevOps team might need.
-Microsoft promises more features are under development and we are sure Brigade will take its rightful place in the DevOps toolkit, regardless if you use.
+Microsoft promises more features are under development and we are sure Brigade will take its rightful place in the DevOps toolkit, regardless if you use AWS or Azure.
 We are eager to lay our hands on this tool and integrate it into our workflow.
 What do you think of Brigade?
 Please share your thoughts in the comments below — and share the article if you found it useful or interesting!